-Science goals articulated in this document are all interconnected, but for convenience they are described in four categories: climate change; ice dynamics and glacial history; subglacial geology, sediments and ecosystems; and ice as a scientific observatory.
+Science goals articulated in this document are all interconnected, but for convenience in associating science endeavors with appropriate drilling technology, they are described in four categories: climate change; ice dynamics and glacial history; subglacial geology, sediments and ecosystems; and ice as a scientific observatory.
 These four goals and objectives are described below, together with an outline of their respective needs for drilling technologies.
 Planning matrices are also developed to provide a timeline for the development of technologies, so that the support for the science will be ready when needed.